-This article applies to Suitcase Fusion for Mac versions 19 (Suitcase Fusion 8) through 22, and Connect Fonts Powered By Suitcase version 23.
+This article applies to Suitcase Fusion for Mac versions 19 (Suitcase Fusion 8) through 22, and all versions of Connect Fonts Powered By Suitcase.

 When you open Suitcase Fusion or Connect Fonts for Mac you get an error dialog; clicking OK quits the application.

 Try these troubleshooting steps in order; if you continue to have problems, you can submit a support request and Technical Support can help you.

 1. Close the error message and wait 5-10 seconds